Why Greenland is not that green and Iceland not that icy?

 When he returned to Norway, he started spreading news about a land located northward of the Faroese archipelago.
 Upon hearing these rumours, a Swedish Viking by the name Garðarr Svávarsson sailed to Iceland and encircled its coastlines in order to prove that it was an island.
 After he had finished his voyage, he returned to Norway and told the others that he had noticed it being ‘wooden from mountains to the sea’.
 He then changed its name to ‘Garðarshólmi’ after himself.

-But the Norse sailor who is mostly credited for establishing the first permanent Norse colony in Iceland is Flóki Vilgerðarson (also known by his legendary nickname ‘Raven’ Floki’, as he used three ravens to guide him and his crew passage to the island), who went on in a quest for Svávarsson’s land during the 860s.
+Yet the first known explorer who established the first colony in Iceland, paving thus the way for the subsequent permanent Norse settlement of the island, was Flóki Vilgerðarson (also known by his legendary nickname ‘Raven’ Floki’, as he used three ravens to guide him and his crew passage to the island), who went on in a quest for Svávarsson’s land during the 860s.
 It was him who gave it the name ‘Ísland’ (literally Iceland), after camping a winter at Barðarsströnd (i.e. ‘Barðars’s beach’) in northwestern Iceland.

 Nonetheless, because all of his sheep did not survive and since he couldn’t have seen anything but snow when he climbed up a nearby mountain, when he returned to Norway he had little good to report about his voyage.
 However, the surviving members of his crew spread good rumours and encouraged potential convoys to set sail on purpose in order to colonise the respective area and other habitable coastal parts of the island.